How much does it cost to host a website?

 The simple answer is, the cost to host a website ‘depends’… It depends on whether your website is uploaded to a server and left to its own devices or if it is proactively maintained and if so, what additional services or value are you getting from your provider?

-Things it can depend on are:
+Things pricing to host a website can depend on are:

 Web hosting is a complicated beast and unless you’re into IT (like REALLY into it) it’s something that you’ll probably never actually understand completely.
 But since your website can’t exist without it, we’ll attempt and explain briefly what it is and why it costs what it does in this article.